 When To Apply

-If you’re applying for a JMT permit that begins in Yosemite and ends over Donahue Pass (Whitney Portal), you can now submit one permit application which allows you to participate in 21 daily lotteries.
+If you’re applying for a JMT permit that begins in Yosemite and ends at Whitney Portal, you can now submit one permit application which allows you to participate in 21 daily lotteries.
 You should submit this application 168 days (24 weeks) before your desired start date.
 Permit applications are accepted up to two days before the lottery takes place (170 days before your start date).
 That means if the lottery for your start date is on a Friday, send your application in as early as Wednesday.

 Requests are accepted from February 1 through March 15 for start dates in July, August and September.
-Dates in these months almost always fill completely during the advance lottery, however if there are any remaining spaces they’ll be made available in the online system starting April 1.
+Dates in these months almost always fill completely during the advance lottery, but any remaining spaces they’ll be made available in the online system starting April 1.

 How to Apply